axiftaj/persistent_shopping_cart/README.md

 - **Show Cart Item Count Widget**: Show a widget displaying the current cart item count using the `showCartItemCountWidget` method.
 - **Show Total Amount Widget**: Display a widget showing the total amount of items in the cart with the `showTotalAmountWidget` method.
 - **Show and Update Cart Item Widget**: Show a widget that dynamically updates based on whether a product is in the cart or not, using the `showAndUpdateCartItemWidget` method.
+- **Retrieve Cart Data and Total Price**: Use `getCartData` method in the `PersistentShoppingCart` class to get a list of cart items and the total price.

 ## Getting Started